ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

   - multiple certificates definine in a single AKV KMP
   - mix of keys + certificates in a single AKV KMP
   - a way to specify specific keys/certificates within a KMP by name and version
-  - a way to specify specific AKV keys/certificate by `Certificate ID` or `Key ID` URL.
-  - a way to scope a trust policy to a particular registry/repo/image
+  - a way to scope a trust policy to a particular registry/repo/image an wildcard characters '*'
   - multiple trust policies
   - a way to specify enforcement for that specific trust policy
     - skip: don't perform any verification for an image reference that matches this policy